scrtlabs/secret-vm-attest-rest-server/README.md

 - **Method Validation:** All endpoints validate HTTP methods to ensure proper usage.
 - **Standardized Error Responses:** Consistent JSON error responses across all endpoints.
 - **Attestation Report Visualization**: Offers HTML endpoints (e.g., `/gpu.html`) that display attestation reports in a web page format.
 These pages are styled for readability and include an easy copy-to-clipboard option for the report content.
-- **Docker Log Monitoring**: Provides an endpoint to fetch Docker container logs and a live web interface for real-time log viewing.
-The web interface (`/docker_logs.html`) features a dark theme, auto-scrolling, log length selection, and copy-to-clipboard functionality.
+- **VM Logs Monitoring**: Provides an endpoint to fetch VM logs and a live web interface for real-time log viewing.
+The web interface (`/logs.html`) features a dark theme, auto-scrolling, log length selection, and copy-to-clipboard functionality.

 ## Project Structure